Noise Coupling Path Analysis for RF Interference Caused by LCD Noise Modulation

-C. Hwang et al., "Noise Coupling Path Analysis for RF Interference Caused by LCD Noise Modulation," IEEE International Symposium on Electromagnetic Compatibility (2016, Ottawa, Canada), pp. 348-352, Institute of Electrical and Electronics Engineers (IEEE), Jul 2016.
+C. Hwang et al., "Noise Coupling Path Analysis for RF Interference Caused by LCD Noise Modulation," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2016, Ottawa, Canada), pp. 348-352, Institute of Electrical and Electronics Engineers (IEEE), Sep 2016.

 The definitive version is available at http://dx.doi.org/10.1109/ISEMC.2016.7571671

 2016 IEEE International Symposium on Electromagnetic Compatibility, EMC 2016 (2016: Jul.
 25-29, Ottawa, Canada)

 Electrical and Computer Engineering